top of page

 But it was no good.

-The sea kept whispering his name — luring him into its cold, dark depths.
-His head echoed with thoughts of the water creatures he had been taught to fear – the Benvarry women who lured sailors to watery graves with their twin-tailed promises, the Benvarry men who sang wordless songs and made mothers forget they were people of the land and not of the sea, and the Glashtyn stallions and mares who crushed the skulls of sheep and men with their dead coral teeth.
+The cold wind cut through his jacket, and the sea kept whispering his name.
+Jacop’s head echoed with thoughts of the water creatures he had been taught to fear – the Benvarry women who lured sailors to watery graves with their twin-tailed promises, the Benvarry men who sang wordless songs and made mothers forget they were people of the land and not of the sea, and the Glashtyn stallions and mares who crushed the skulls of sheep and men with their dead coral teeth.

-Jacop glanced at Tomas, his father, who gripped the red-handled tiller with a mixture of hope and fear.
+Jacop glanced at Tomas, his father, who gripped the tiller so tightly that hand and wood seemed permanently joined.

 “What?” his father asked when their eyes met.

 “Nothing, sir,” Jacop mumbled as he pulled down his cap to muffle the sound of the sea and his father.
-He balled his hands into fists and shoved them back into his pockets and the rowan berries hidden there.
+He balled his hands into fists and shoved them back into his pockets and the meager magic of the rowan berries hidden there.

 His father peered out at the autumn dark water and demanded in a voice laced with anticipation, “Did you see something?
 Tell me!
-What did you see?”
+Did you see something?
+Anything?”

 Tomas finally clarified, “November is almost here, and I have no plans of becoming a meal for one of those waterhorses.
 You’re standing lookout, so I’ll ask you plainly, did you see something?”

-Jacop squinted into the distance and raked his gaze across the dark water searching for the waterhorses that everyone feared and that tugged at his father’s thoughts.
+Jacop squinted into the distance and raked his gaze across the dark water searching for the waterhorses that everyone feared.

 The damp cold crept through the seams of Jacop’s jacket, and dread seeped into his thoughts as he searched the water for the swiftly snaking ripple of something large swimming close to the dark water’s surface.
 He strained to see below the blue-black water — to see what was truly there rather than glimpsing what glided through nightmares and the tales he’d heard from Lena and Garret and Willem.